wirt-ee/wirt-ee.github.io/docs/logbook/yoga-to-zed/index.md

 # OpenStack Yoga to Zed

-Context: the oldest note in the estate's upgrade trail — yoga → zed, openstack-ansible `stable/2023.1`'s predecessor, tag 26.5.0, backup directories dated 2023-12-05.
+Context: the oldest note in the environment's upgrade trail — yoga → zed, openstack-ansible `stable/2023.1`'s predecessor, tag 26.5.0, backup directories dated 2023-12-05.
 Everything filed after this — [Zed to Antelope](../zed-to-antelope/index.md), the [LXB to OVN migration](../lxb-to-ovn/index.md), three more upgrades — inherited habits that were formed here.
 Names, addresses and endpoint names genericized; errors and commands as they happened.

 ## Preparation